Regional Programs

 Click on the icons above to access the interactive tools.

-Air: During 2021, a year that continued to challenge the aviation and air cargo sectors, Newark Liberty International Airport handled nearly 779,300 of air cargo, an increase of 12 percent over the 695,000 tons of air cargo in 2020.
-The Airport handled nearly 825,000 tons in 2019, 848,000 tons in 2018, 823,000 tons in 2017 and 747,000 tons in 2016.
-The movement of mail increased to nearly 55,900 tons, a 33 percent increase over 42,000 tons of mail handled in 2020.
-In 2019, the airport handled over 57,000 tons of mail.
-In 2021, the three leading airlines in terms of cargo volume were Federal Express, United and UPS.
-In 2021, the Airport was ranked as the 12th largest air cargo airport in North America.
-Sources: Airports Council International North America and Port Authority of NY and NJ
+Air: During 2023, Newark Liberty International Airport handled over 695,300 tons of air cargo.
+In 2023, the three leading airlines in terms of cargo volume were Federal Express, United and UPS.
+In 2022, the Airport was ranked as the 12th largest air cargo airport in North America and 39th in the World.
+Source: Port Authority of NY and NJ

 Trucking: Trucking moves the most freight in the NJTPA region.
 More than 78 percent of the total 372 million tons of goods moved in the region were handled by trucks.
 Source: NJTPA 2050 Freight Industry Level Forecasts Study.

 Trucks parked outside a warehouseFreight planning activities at the NJTPA are guided by the Freight Initiatives Committee.
 Meetings of the committee serve as a forum for discussion of regional freight issues.
 The committee makes recommendations on action items to be considered by the full NJTPA Board of Trustees.
 The committee meets bimonthly.
 Its meetings are open to the public.
+You can sign-up for notices of freight-related news, events and meetings through the NJTPA E-list.

 Current and recently completed NJTPA freight planning initiatives are listed below.
 Past initiatives can be found on the NJTPA Studies page: